DoTheEvo/veeam-prometheus-grafana/README.md

 ### testing how to push data to pushgateway

 * metrics must be floats
+* naming [convention](https://prometheus.io/docs/practices/naming/) is to end the metric names with units
 * for strings, labels passed in url are used

 Prometheus requires linux [line endings.](